 Try Intermittent Fasting

-If you reached the plateau, try Intermittent Fasting (IF), or High Fat Fasting (HFF), for a few days and see if there is any difference.
+If you reach a plateau, try Intermittent Fasting (IF), or High Fat Fasting (HFF), for a few days and see if there is any difference.
 Doing IF every now and then is recommended for boosting your metabolism.

 If you want long-term effects, do not use exercise to burn calories.
 Use it to build muscle tissue and increase your metabolic rate.
 Therefore, include resistance training in your workout routines.